Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Man in a suit.

-I don't know how much clearer you have to make things.
+Like, I mean, I don't know how much clearer you have to make things.

-I just heard the end of someone saying something that ended with ow.
+I just heard the end of someone saying something that ended with, ow.

 Might have been slough.

-Might not have been?
-In 2011, to celebrate the 175th birthday of Bristol Zoo, a project called
+fifth birthday of Bristol Zoo, a project called

-WOW!
+Wow!
 Gorillas!

 Two exclamation marks there.